Columbia Men's Woodburn II Waterproof Omni-Heat Shoes for $50

 - Plus, Greater Rewards members receive free shipping.
 (Not a member?
 It's free to sign up.)

-- Available in Men's or Women's in several colors (Men's in Graphite, Dark Adobe pictured).
+- Greater Rewards members score free shipping.
+(Not a member?
+It's free to join.)

-With coupon code "WINTER60", it's the best price we could find by $6.
+Apply coupon code "FEB60" to get this deal.
+That's $66 off and the best price we could find.
 Buy Now at Columbia

 - Greater Rewards members receive free shipping.
 (Not a member?
 It's free to sign up.)